tutty808/spatial-late-reverb-lab/README.md

-# spatial-late-reverb-lab
+# Spatial Late Reverberation Lab

-This repository is a research-oriented Python project for analyzing, generating, and replacing late reverberation in room impulse responses.
+This repository is a research-oriented Python project for analyzing, synthesizing, replacing, and controlling spatial late reverberation in room impulse responses.

-The long-term goal is to study how late reverberation can be controlled by changing parameters such as decay time, energy distribution, and binaural correlation.
+The purpose is to investigate which physical properties of late reverberation should be preserved or controlled when generating or replacing late reverberation.

-## Motivation
+## Research Direction

-This project is related to my master's research on late reverberation generation and replacement using binaural or spatial room impulse responses.

-Late reverberation is important for perceived reverberance, spaciousness, and the impression of an acoustic space.
-This project aims to build a reproducible implementation for modifying late reverberation and evaluating the resulting changes.
+Late reverberation is not only a decaying tail in time.
+In spatial and binaural room impulse responses, it also includes directional energy distribution, frequency-dependent decay, interaural correlation, and diffuseness.

+This project explores how these properties can be analyzed, modified, and evaluated.

-## Current Goal
+## Current Questions

-The first goal is to build a simple analysis pipeline that:

-1. loads a room impulse response,
+- Is matching the energy decay curve sufficient for late reverberation replacement?
+- How important is directional energy distribution in late reverberation?
+- How does interaural correlation affect the perceived spatial impression?
+- Can late reverberation be simplified while preserving important perceptual properties?
+- Which objective metrics are useful for evaluating modified late reverberation?

+## Initial Implementation Goals

+1. Load RIR / BRIR / SRIR data.
-2. separates early and late parts,
+2. Separate early and late parts.
-3. computes the energy decay curve,
+3. Compute energy decay curves.
-4. estimates reverberation time,
+4. Estimate reverberation time.
-5. compares original and generated late reverberation.
+5. Generate synthetic late reverberation.
+6. Replace the original late part.
+7. Compare original and modified responses using objective metrics and listening examples.

-## Planned Features
+## Planned Extensions

-- RIR / BRIR / SRIR loading
-- Early and late reverberation separation
-- Energy decay curve calculation
-- T20 / T60 estimation
-- Late reverberation synthesis
-- Late reverberation replacement
 - Directional energy control
+- Direction-dependent decay control
+- Frequency-dependent decay control
 - Binaural metrics such as IACC
+- Diffuseness or spatial coherence analysis
 - PyTorch-based parameter optimization

 ## Status